bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 require setting up a development environment or building anything from source.
 They provide the easiest way to get involved in Bokeh development.
-By lowering the bar for extending Bokeh, users are afforded the ability to "try out" new features and functionalities (which might someday be candidates for adding to the core library) without having to wait on the core team.
+By lowering the bar for extending Bokeh, users are afforded the ability to "try out" new features and improved functionality (which might someday be candidates for adding to the core library) without having to wait on the core team.

 .. _userguide_extensions_structure: